-James’ primary focus is on the growth and continued success of the firm’s clients by delivering tax compliance and planning and best practices to closely-held and family-owned businesses.
+James’ primary focus is on the growth and continued success of the firm’s clients by delivering tax compliance and planning and best practices to private equity firms, closely-held companies and family-owned businesses.

 James also serves as a mentor to our young professionals.
 He exemplifies leadership by providing guidance and offering best practices, which contributes to the continued development of the firm through training the next generation of leaders in both technical and soft skills.
 James is a trailblazer for the next generation of leaders by incorporating the firm’s core values in all professional endeavors.